 A Portable Bluetooth Speaker System

 If you like music, you will want to have a Bluetooth system on a long road trip.
 You never know when you are going to get out of range and your car stereo stops working.
 With Bluetooth, you will always be in the game.
-In addition, you can use it to play audiobooks and podcasts as well.
+In addition, you can use it to play audiobooks, a customized epic road trip playlist or a podcast.

 A Roadside Emergency Kit